Jon Pardi: 2024–present: Honkytonk Hollywood

 On September 6, 2024, Pardi released the debut single for his 2025 album, "Friday Night Heartbreaker".
 In December 2024, he announced his Honkytonk Hollywood Tour.
 On January 17, 2025, he officially announced his fifth studio album, Honkytonk Hollywood, with a release date of April 11, 2025.
 He released the album's title single on same day.
 The album is produced by Jay Joyce, their first together, and includes 17 tracks.
 It was described as the "most grown-up record" he has made.

 Personal life

 On October 2, 2019, Pardi got engaged to his girlfriend, hairdresser Summer Duncan.
 He proposed to her while on stage during his concert at the Ryman Auditorium in Nashville.
 The couple married on November 21, 2020.
 On September 21, 2022, the couple announced that they were expecting their first child.
 On February 18, 2023, their daughter was born.
-On January 7, 2024, the couple announced that they are expecting their second child.
+On January 7, 2024, the couple announced that they were expecting their second child.
 On July 16, 2024, their second child, a daughter, was born.
+On July 3, 2026, the couple announced that they were divorcing.